kronor-io/pg_incremental/README.md

 The command is executed after a time interval has passed.
 If the interval is 1 day, then the data for the previous day is typically processed at 00:01:00 (delay is configurable).
 If the query fails multiple times, the range may expand to cover multiple unprocessed intervals, except when using `batched := false`.

 When using `batched := false`, the command is executed separately for each time interval.
 This can be useful to periodically export a specific time interval.
-It's important to pick a `start_time` that's close to the lowest timestamp in the data to avoid executing the command many times for all the intervals that have passed.
+It's important to pick a `start_time` that's close to the lowest timestamp in the data to avoid executing the command many times redundantly for intervals that have passed but have no data.

 ```sql
 -- define an export function that wraps a COPY command